grimme-lab/CENSO/README.md

 # Usage
 Basic usage:

-    python3 -m censo -i [path to ensemble input] --maxcores [number of cores] ...
+    python3 -m censo

 For information about command line options use the `-h` option.

 If you want to run it via helper script after adding it to your `$PATH`:

-    censo -i [path to ensemble input] --maxcores [number of cores]
+    censo

-Please note that the ``--maxcores`` option is required for every run.
+Previous versions required the ``-i`` and ``--maxcores`` keywords.
+Since version 2.1.3 these are no longer required and instead assume default values, ``crest_conformers.xyz`` and the total number of CPU cores on the machine running CENSO, respectively.

-CENSO can also be used as a package.
+CENSO can also be used as a package within Python.
 A basic setup for a CENSO run in a Python file could look like this:
 ```python
 from censo.ensembledata import EnsembleData
 from censo.configuration import configure